General Seemingly Unrelated Local Projections: Introduction

 This joint modeling enables us to design Bayesian machine learning priors on the joint distribution of the impulse responses.
 These are based on Gaussian processes (GPs), a nonparametric method popular in statistics and computer science, that can be used to introduce information on the shape and magnitudes of the dynamic responses.
 To decide on the importance of this information, we use Bayesian shrinkage and regularization techniques that researchers in macroeconomics are familiar with.

-Our approach constructs a pseudo-likelihood that allows us to apply the full Bayesian toolkit.\footnote{We explain the use of a \emph{pseudo}-likelihood in Section~\ref{sec:lp-ar}.} This setup makes it straightforward to construct error bands and related objects using the output of our posterior sampler-an area where other regularization methods often face complications.
-While relying on a pseudo-likelihood introduces the potential for misspecification, we address this concern in two ways.
+Our approach constructs a pseudo-/quasi-likelihood: a likelihood function that need not correspond to the process that generated the data, but can still provide useful guidance for estimation \citep{fiorentiniSentana2023}.\footnote{We explain the use of a \emph{pseudo}-likelihood in Section~\ref{sec:lp-ar}.} The frequentist and Bayesian misspecification results of \citet{white1982maximum} and \citet{fernandezVillaverdeRubioRamirez2004} show that likelihood-based estimators target pseudo-true values asymptotically: the values within the maintained misspecified model that best approximate the data-generating process under the relevant Kullback--Leibler criterion.
+Our setup makes it straightforward to construct error bands and related objects using the output of our posterior sampler---an area where other regularization methods often face complications.
+Because this pseudo-likelihood is misspecified, we address its use directly in two ways.
 First, we estimate the local projections jointly as a system and impose a flexible nonparametric prior.
 As we show in Section~\ref{sec: monte_carlo}, this leads to improved coverage probabilities relative to standard local projection specifications.
-Second, to further guard against residual misspecification, we introduce a novel, optional post-processing step that aligns the posterior with a power posterior \citep[see, e.g.,][]{holmes2017assigning, grunwald2017inconsistency}.
-This adjustment offers robustness to a wide range of misspecifications and inherits desirable theoretical properties \citep{bhattacharya2019bayesian}.
+Second, to further guard against the misspecification of the pseudo-likelihood, we introduce a novel, optional post-processing step that aligns the posterior with a power posterior \citep[see, e.g.,][]{holmes2017assigning,grunwald2017inconsistency}.
+Fractional and power posterior results provide formal support for likelihood downweighting under misspecification \citep{bhattacharya2019bayesian}.

 Bayesian inference in high-dimensional parameter spaces can seem daunting to researchers used to the ease of OLS-based estimation of LPs.
 To help in that regard, we use a hierarchical model so that only very few prior hyperparameters need to be set.
 And for those hyperparameters, we offer benchmark values.
 Our approach estimates LPs on standardized data (before translating coefficients back to the original scale if desired), so the prior can be used across applications easily.